 However, this doesn’t mean that without a little legwork from the AOD, it may not become a job for one of our clients!

-This is the whole casting calendar for Dramaniac, and where we can view all jobs.
-Here you can find most of the basic information about a job, the venue, the director, whether it is paid or not etc. Annoyingly, unlike Spotlight which has a ‘Posted On’ date, Dramanic does not.
-The easiest way to check whether a job has been seen by us is to check which jobs were featured in the casting bulletins, which are dated.
-Any jobs after that bulletin, have probably not been seen by us!
-If you see a job that perks your interest, click on the ‘More Info’ button in the details column.
+- The casting calendar for Dramanic is where we can view all jobs/leads.
+Here you can find most of the basic information about a job, the venue, the director, whether it is paid or not etc. Unlike Spotlight, Dramanic does not have a ‘Posted On’ date for each listing.
+The easiest way to check whether a job has been viewed by us is to check the task in tagmin, where the previous Agent of the Day will have noted the last listing they opened.
+Anything above that listing is unread.

-As mentioned before, not all posts on Dramanic are direct casting calls, but information that has come down the grapevine.
-As agents, if we see something that we think one of our clients could be good in, we should make a reasonable attempt to reach out to the relevant company and introduce ourselves as we would in any other instance (see Top Tips for Writing Submissions).
+As mentioned, not all posts on Dramanic are direct casting calls, but informative posts.
+As agents, if we see something that we think one of our clients could be suitable for, we should make a reasonable attempt to reach out to the relevant company and introduce ourselves as we would in any other instance.

-However, AODs should use their best judgement when doing this with Dramanic.
+AODs should use their best judgement when doing this with Dramanic.
 Chasing up these leads can be very time-consuming, and if the office is otherwise busy, your time may be spent better elsewhere.
 If this is the case, forward the information available to our client.
-If they are interested, we advise that they do some research, just as they would for a job sent out via Shooting People.
+If they are interested, we advise that they do some initial research.
 The agency can then either use these details to push the client, or send a follow up email if the client chooses to get in touch with production/casting themselves.